leeuwindave732-lang/typescript-learning/ReadMe.md

 - Day 33: Learn Function Overload + Backend
 - Day 34: Understand more about generics
 - Day 35: Understand more about conditional types
-- Day 36: Learn about Compiler Configuration and tsconfig.json
+- Day 36: Learn more about Compiler Configuration and tsconfig.json
-- Day 37: Advance Function Overload
+- Day 37: Learn more aboutAdvance Function Overload
+- Day 38: Learn more Advance Class